- TOP CITIES

 1. Acupressure and acupuncture

-These are physical therapies that can help in lowering the pain experienced when you have cancer.
 In acupressure, the energy is released by putting pressure on different body parts, while in acupuncture, needles are used to release the stored energy.

 2. Massage and physiotherapy

-3. Mind and body therapy
+3. Exercise and wellness therapy

-Exercise is one of the best ways to become healthier and stronger.
-It is highly recommended to patients dealing with melanoma.
 They also help in maintaining a healthy body weight which is vital during the treatment process.
 There is no need to do strenuous activities, and you can just do light activities like walking regularly and yoga.

 Yoga for good health!
 Read about the 12 benefits of yoga.